Exogenous ketone: Ketone esters

+Another ketone ester is glyceryl-tris-3-hydroxybutyrate (3GHB), the triglyceride of β-hydroxybutyrate.

 R 1,3 Butanediol (also known as D 1,3 Butanediol)

 This is the non racemic form of 1,3 Butanediol.
 It should not be confused with the similarly named 1,4 Butanediol that converts to γ-Hydroxybutyric acid, also known as GHB.
 It will significantly raise blood ketone levels, about 60% compared to ketone monoester.
 It has only been tested once for sports performance and the paper concluded "TTF [time to fatigue] was not significantly different".

 Other ketone esters

 Technically there are other ketone esters such as acetoacetate bound to D/L 1,3-butanediol (racemic).
 This diester has been tested more with deep sea divers.
 It is not commercially available.

 Another ketone ester is also referred to as a ketone di-ester which is a bond of C6 and R 1,3 butanediol or C8 and R 1,3 butanediol.
 It is recommended to be consumed with food and is commercialized by Juvenescence Labs.